G-Pasko/Corsework-CSE-13-/midterm/MIDTERM.md

 To do this, I will first make a helper function to find length of numbers by using recursion and adding one to return value every time there is a next node.
-I will then create a new array with length and sizeof(LLfloat) as params.
+I will then create a new array with length and sizeof(LLfloat) as params for calloc.
 I will for loop through the new array until i == length and set every value at i in the new array to f(numbers[i]) then return the new array.
+I ran into an error where accessing numbers[i] would only give the value to every other position so I multiplied i by 2 in the index and it fixed my problem.

 ## problem 4